Palmyra, New Jersey

 Palmyra is in the First Congressional District and is part of New Jersey’s 7th Legislative District.

-New Jersey’s First Congressional District, covering portions of Burlington County, Camden County and Gloucester County, is represented by Leonard Lance (R, Clinton).
+New Jersey’s First Congressional District, covering portions of Burlington County, Camden County and Gloucester County, is represented by Donald Norcross (D, Camden).
 New Jersey is represented in the Senate by Corey Booker (D, Newark) and Bob Menendez (D, Hoboken).

-For the 2017-2018 Legislative Session, the 7th district of the New Jersey Legislature is represented in the State Senate by Diane Allen (R, Edgewater Park Township) and in the Assembly by Herb Conaway (D, Delanco Township) and Troy Singleton (D, Palmyra).
-The Governor of New Jersey is Chris Christie
+For the 2018-2019 Legislative Session, the 7th district of the New Jersey Legislature is represented in the State Senate by Troy Singleton and in the Assembly by Herb Conaway and Carol Murphy.
+The Governor of New Jersey is Phil Murphy.

 The Palmyra Public Schools serves residents of Palmyra, and those from Beverly and Riverton who attend the district’s high school as part of sending/receiving relationships.
 Schools in the district (with 2005-06 enrollment data from the National Center for Education Statistics) are a preschool handicapped program at Delaware Avenue Elementary School (33 students), Charles Street Elementary School for grades K-6 (456 students), and Palmyra High School for grades 7-12 (600 students).